History of Mega Millions in Timeline

 In October 2009, an agreement between Mega Millions and MUSL allowed all U.S. lotteries to offer both games.

-On January 31, 2010, 23 Powerball members began selling Mega Millions tickets for their first drawing on February 2, 2010.
-Likewise, 10 Mega Millions members began selling Powerball tickets for their first drawing the next day.
+On January 31, 2010, 23 Powerball members began selling Mega Millions tickets, and 10 Mega Millions members began selling Powerball tickets.

-On February 2, 2010, 23 Powerball members began selling Mega Millions tickets for their first drawing.
+On February 2, 2010, the first drawing occurred for Powerball members selling Mega Millions tickets as part of the cross-selling expansion.

 March 1, 2010: Montana Joins Mega Millions

-On March 1, 2010, Montana was the first jurisdiction to add either game (Mega Millions) after the cross-sell expansion.
+On March 1, 2010, Montana became the first jurisdiction to add either game after the cross-sell expansion, joining Mega Millions.

 On March 13, 2010, New Jersey became the first Mega Millions participant to produce a jackpot-winning ticket for Powerball after joining that game.